 1844 Paris Exposition: Pleyel received a Gold Medal.

-De Rohden received a Silver Medal for piano actions.
+De Rohden received a Silver Medal for pianoforte actions.

 1849 Paris Exposition: Pleyel received the Hors de Concours.